worldwidewei/worldwidewei.github.io/math/_posts/2021-11-01-DesigualdadeMedias.md

     \frac{a_1+a_2}{2} > \sqrt{a_1a_2}
 $$

-A demonstracao para o cas geral eh feia
+A demonstracao para o cas geral é feita por indução.
+Primeiro provamos para n=2.